Yandex Cloud

 • Select the availability zone and subnet to place the group nodes in.

-• (Optional) You can place nodes of a group with the fixed scaling type in multiple availability zones.
+• Optionally, you can place nodes of a group with the fixed scaling type across multiple availability zones.
 To do this, click Add location and specify an additional availability zone and subnet.

 Warning